MikeWent/prtscr-ultimate/README.md

 Lightweight python script that provides single command line interface for different screenshot tools.

-It makes screenshot, copies it to clipboard and deletes temporary screenshot file (optionally can save screenshot to file).
+It makes a screenshot, copies it to clipboard and deletes temporary screenshot file (optionally can save screenshot to file).
+Screenshot can be edited "in place" via any supported picture editor (and unsupported too, see below).
 Works everywhere, with any DE and even without it (for example with i3).

 ## Usage

 ```
 usage: prtscr-ultimate.py [-h] [-s | -f | -w] [-b] [-c] [-d DELAY] [-o FILE]
-                          [--backend {gnome-screenshot,scrot,spectacle}]
+                          [-e] [--backend {gnome-screenshot,scrot,spectacle}]
                           [--debug]

 optional arguments: